 ‘Baby It’s Cold Outside’ Banned, Gets the Big Freeze from Feminists & Some Radio Stations

 It might have been May, but this past spring the popular holiday song “Baby It’s Cold Outside,” was in the news.
 At that time, some radio stations and feminists decided the song is at best, sexist, and at worst is about rape.
 But what is the Christmas ditty actually about?

 What is “Baby It’s Cold Outside” Really About?

 Written by Frank Loesser in 1944, “Baby, It’s Cold Outside” was featured in the 1949 film Neptune’s Daughter, where it won the Oscar for best original song.
-The controversial song has been enjoyed by many and dislike by quite a few since then, but the song of 1940s seduction was considered a bit risqué for its time.
+The controversial song has been enjoyed by many and disliked by quite a few since then, but the song of 1940s seduction was considered a bit risqué for its time.

 What “Baby It’s Cold Outside” is about: In a back-and-forth exchange about spending the night together, the female is concerned with what people will think if she stays: her mother, her father, her sister, her brother, the neighbors; while the male offers her some handy excuses: deep snow, blizzard, no cabs.